 Back in March, a fourth accuser had stepped forward.
 Haley Freedman filed a police report against the actor, who continued to deny the rape allegations against him.

-"I can confirm Haley filed a police report on Wednesday, regarding allegations that Ed Westwick raped her,” her rep told Us Weekly.
-"She will be meeting with the district attorney next week."
-Haley is the latest to accuse Ed, 30, of sexual assault, joining Kristina Cohen, Aurélie Wynn, and Rachel Eck
+“I can confirm Haley filed a police report on Wednesday, regarding allegations that Ed Westwick raped her,” her rep told Us Weekly at the time.
+Haley was the latest to accuse Ed, 31, of sexual assault, joining Kristina Cohen, Aurélie Wynn, and Rachel Eck.